 Yeah, well, sometimes it doesn’t work out that way.
-Some nights I just get too tired.
+Some evenings, the kids have the monopoly on the computers.
+Other nights I just get too tired to post.
 This baking every day takes a lot out of a girl, I tell ya.

 JOIN THE 365 DAYS OF BAKING AND MORE FACEBOOK GROUP TO RECEIVE ADVANCE NOTICE OF MY LIVE FB VIDEOS, SHARE RECIPES AND MORE!